-Accreditation - The first part of the second step (selection) of the process that a Provider is required to complete in order to join the DPS.
+Accreditation - The first part of the second step (selection) of the process that a Supplier is required to complete in order to join the DPS.
 It involves responding to a series of questions and uploading documents.

-adam - adam HTT Ltd trading as adam, the provider of SProc.Net, who will also act as the Council's payment services provider.
+adam - adam HTT Ltd trading as adam, the Supplier of SProc.Net, who will also act as the Council's payment services Supplier.